haywardgg/ExpansionCustomLoadingScreen/README.md

 Always open the PBO after building and check all the files that should be there, are there.
 Add these in the General > List of Files to Copy Directly list in your PBO Manager..
 `*.emat;*.edds;*.ptc;*.c;*.imageset;*.layout;*.ogg;*.paa;*.rvmat;*.wrp;*.json`

-Ask for help in the comments below or join my Discord here: https://discord.gg/E8yn87Ahbx